-Between 2020 and 2021: Recreation experienced an average inflation rate of 1.88% per year.
-In other words, recreation costing $1 in the year 2020 would cost $1.02 in 2021 for an equivalent purchase.
-Compared to the overall inflation rate of 3.82% during this same period, inflation for recreation was lower.
+Between 2020 and 2023: Recreation experienced an average inflation rate of 3.58% per year.
+This rate of change indicates significant inflation.
+In other words, recreation costing $1 in the year 2020 would cost $1.11 in 2023 for an equivalent purchase.
+Compared to the overall inflation rate of 5.44% during this same period, inflation for recreation was lower.

 Below are calculations of equivalent buying power for Recreation, over time, for $1 beginning in 2020.
 Each of the amounts below is equivalent in terms of what it could buy at the time:

 * Not final.
 See inflation summary for latest details.

 ** Extended periods of 0% inflation usually indicate incomplete underlying data.
 This can manifest as a sharp increase in inflation later on.

 Raw Consumer Price Index data from U.S. Bureau of Labor Statistics for Recreation: